 When it comes to marketing, small businesses suffer a lot because of two reasons.
 One is that they have large competitors pool and another is they have too little budget to invest.
 It’s very hard to find cost-effective startup tips and marketing strategies while keeping up with the expenses and competitors.
 It all depends on how well you understand the trends on the market, competitor’s activities and psychology of the customers.

-Here, I want to discuss few ideas for cost-effective (low budget) marketing strategies I found useful primarily for small businesses.
+Here, we’ll discuss few ideas for cost-effective (low budget) marketing strategies useful primarily for small businesses.

 1. Create a story